 Paul A. Godley Health Equity Symposium

-The School of Medicine, Lineberger Comprehensive Cancer Center, Gillings School of Global Public Health, and Center for Health Equity Research are hosting the Inaugural Paul A. Godley Health Equity Symposium on March 5, 2020 to bring together faculty, staff, students, and the community to:
+The School of Medicine, Lineberger Comprehensive Cancer Center, Gillings School of Global Public Health, and Center for Health Equity Research hosts the annual Paul A. Godley Health Equity Symposium in early March to bring together faculty, staff, students, and the community to:

 - Highlight and encourage health equity research;

 - Encourage strategic planning and partnerships at the School of Medicine.